 7. Energy Balls

-Energy balls are a tasty high calorie, and high-protein snack.
+Energy balls are a tasty, high-calorie, and high-protein snack.
 They’re made from a base of nut butter, oats, and a liquid sweetener.
-You can then use lots of different add-ins to make various types.
-We follow this energy ball recipe from Well Plated and usually add mini chocolate chips, chia seeds, chopped nuts, and unsweetened coconut.
+You can then use a variety of add-ins to create different types.

 A batch can be stored in the freezer and defrosted as needed.
 We wrap each ball in wax paper and twist the ends like a taffy wrapper.
 This makes it easy to grab balls and pack them as a snack when you head out of the house.